 Harvard-Trained Ethicists and Urban Minister in New York

-He is a Yale-Hastings Scholar at the Hastings Center exploring the crisis of professional burnout in academic medicine and Health Care.
-His recent work on the Loneliness epidemic drew national attention to how faith communities can be mobilized to act as an effective determinant against this current alarming public health risk.
+He is a Yale-Hastings Scholar at the Hastings Center exploring the crisis of professional burnout in academic medicine and among ecumenical clergy .
+His recent work on the Loneliness epidemic drew national attention on how faith communities can be mobilized to act as an effective determinant against this current alarming public health risk.